Inflect logo

 Market Access, Business & Tax Climate

-Sweden provides a stable, pro-business environment with excellent access to regional markets.
+Sweden offers a stable, business-friendly environment with excellent access to key European and Nordic markets.

 Natural Disaster Risk